Vishnu Deo Sai

 Vishnu Deo Sai (born 21 February 1964) is an Indian politician currently serving as the Chief Minister of Chhattisgarh from 2023.
 He is the first senior tribal leader in Central India.
 Sai is a member of the Bharatiya Janata Party (BJP) and the Rashtriya Swayamsevak Sangh (RSS).
 He currently represents Kunkuri in Chhattisgarh Legislative Assembly.

-He officially became Chhattisgarh's second tribal Chief Minister after taking oath on 13 December, 2023.
+He officially became Chhattisgarh's second tribal Chief Minister after taking oath on 13 December 2023.

 Sai is known for his decisive approach to addressing public welfare issues.
 His dedication extends beyond Chhattisgarh, as he has actively engaged with tribal concerns in other states including Madhya Pradesh, Odisha, Telangana, and Maharashtra.

 Early life

-Sai was born in a farmer's family in the village of Bagiya, located in the Farsabahar development block of Jashpur district, Chhattisgarh.
+Sai was born to a farming family on 21 February 1964, in the village of Bagiya, located in the Farsabahar development block of Jashpur district, Chhattisgarh.
 His father, the late Shri Ramprasad Sai, and mother, Smt.
-Jasmani Devi Sai raised him in this rural setting.
+Jasmani Devi Sai raised him.
 His educational journey led him through higher secondary schooling in Kunkuri, within the Jashpur district.

-Hailing from the tribal Kanwar community, Sai's roots are deeply embedded in agriculture, with a family lineage entrenched in politics.
-He draws inspiration from his late uncles, Narhari Prasad Sai and Kedarnath Sai, both esteemed politicians.
+Hailing from the tribal Kanwar community, Sai's uncles are politicians Narhari Prasad Sai and Kedarnath Sai.
 Narhari Prasad Sai served as an MLA from the Lailunga Assembly constituency from 1962 to 1967 and from the Bagicha Assembly Constituency from 1972 to 1977.
 Later, he held the position of Member of Parliament and Union Minister of State for Communications from 1977 to 1979.
 Kedarnath Sai represented the Tapkara Assembly Constituency during the Jan Sangh era from 1967 to 1972.
-Additionally, Sai's grandfather, the late Budhnath Sai, established a political legacy as an MLA from 1947 to 1952.
+Additionally, Sai's grandfather, the late Budhnath Sai, served as an MLA from 1947 to 1952.

 Education

 Chief Minister Vishnu Deo Sai pursued his education up to the Higher Secondary level.
 His father died when he was in the fourth standard, leaving him with the responsibility of supporting his mother, Jasmani Devi, and his two younger brothers, Om Prakash Sai and Vinod Sai.
 Following his Higher Secondary education for free at a Christian school named Loyola Higher Secondary School, Kunkuri, he was unable to continue his studies further and instead took up agriculture to provide for his family.

 During this period, he became familiar with Late Dilip Singh Judeo, a prominent leader of the Bharatiya Janata Party and then a Member of Parliament.
-Vishnu Deo Sai regards Late Dilip Singh Judeo as his political mentor and guide.
+Sai regards Late Dilip Singh Judeo as his political mentor and guide.